milospjanic/IntegrativeFunctionalGenomics/README.md

 ![ScreenShot](https://github.com/milospjanic/IntegrativeFunctionalGenomics/blob/master/Glioblastoma.ENCODE.binomial.png)

 **Example of modified binomial test - Glioblastoma ENCODE cell line**.
-We can see better resolution of GWAS categories by thier p-values.
+We can see better resolution of GWAS categories by their p-values.
 Note that modified binomial gives brain related categories (Schizophrenia and Bipolar disorder) as top ones, as expected for a cell line with the brain origin, such as Glioblastoma ENCODE cell line.

 ![ScreenShot](https://github.com/milospjanic/IntegrativeFunctionalGenomics/blob/master/Glioblastoma.ENCODE.binomial.mod.png)